King’s High Senior Management Team

 Shirley read Geography at Hertford College, Oxford before completing her PGCE at the University of Exeter.
 She joined King’s High in 2010 as Head of Geography, having already lead departments in both state and independent schools.
 Fully committed to the benefits of outdoor learning and fieldwork, she broadened the opportunities at King’s by organising visits to new destinations including Morocco and the USA.

 Shirley soon combined her academic role with becoming Head of Year 7, using her teaching experience in preparatory schools to develop the transitional links with feeder schools.
 Joining the Senior Leadership Team as Head of Key Stage 3 in 2017, she has been responsible for forging the school’s relationship with the Diana Award charity thus developing the role of students in peer support through the highly successful Wellbeing Ambassador programme.
-From Autumn 2020, with the change of headship, Shirley takes on the mantle of Deputy Head Pastoral.
+From Autumn 2020, with the change of headship, Shirley took the mantle of Deputy Head Pastoral, moving to Senior Deputy Head Pastoral in 2022.

 Interests include choral singing, travel off the beaten trail and exploring the British countryside on foot.
 A typical weekend may include family time, a spot of home restoration, a visit to the RSC theatre and a good, long read.